HL7/davinci-deqm/source/pages/index.md

 The reporting scenarios are:

-1. **Individual** - Used to report the results of a quality measure for a particular patient along with the complete set of data-of-interest to a quality reporting receiver
+1. **Individual** - Used to report the results of a quality measure for a particular patient along with the complete set of data of interest to a quality reporting receiver
 1. **Summary** - Used to report the results of a quality measure for the applicable population to a quality reporting receiver
 1. **Patient-List** - A patient list report that includes a listing of patients that satisfied each population criteria in the measure *NOTE: This reporting scenario is out of scope for this version of the Implementation Guide.*